 For additional resources from Enterprise Community Partners, visit the Enterprise Resource Center.

-This review compiles what we know about the effects of stable and affordable housing, compiling defensible points with supporting evidence to serve as a resource for understanding and communicating the many benefits of affordable housing.
+Compiling defensible points with supporting evidence to serve as a resource for understanding and communicating the many benefits of affordable housing.

 This study reviews the various ways in which provisions of affordable housing, such as production, rehabilitation and others may affect children’s educational outcomes.